nopnop2002/esp-idf-ssd1306/FreeTypeDemo/README.md

   load_font("/fonts/consola.ttf");

 - Specify the display position and threshold.
+  The converted bitmap is monochrome data with gradations from 0 to 255.
+  The lower the value, the lighter the black, and the higher the value, the darker the black.
   The lower the threshold, the thicker the text.
   The larger the threshold, the thinner the text.
   render_text(&dev, 0, 16, 128, "FreeType");